-The Children’s Trust Fund’s primary public education campaign is “Preventing Shaken Baby Syndrome” and is designed to heighten the awareness of the dangers of shaking a baby and encourage a plan of prevention.
+The Children’s Trust Fund’s “Prevent Shaken Baby Syndrome” public education campaign is designed to heighten the awareness of the dangers of shaking a baby and encourage a plan of prevention.

 Everyone who cares for a baby needs to know about Shaken Baby Syndrome (SBS), a form of Abusive Head Trauma (AHT).

 SBS is a term often use by doctors and the public to describe abusive head trauma inflicted on infants and young children.
 SBS/AHT refers to the many serious and often fatal injuries that result when an infant or young child is violently shaken and/or blunt impact occurs to a child’s head.
 Babies are hurt because their weak neck muscles are not strong enough to support their disproportional large head.
 When an infant or young child is violently shaken, the brain bounces back and forth within the skull, bruising or destroying brain tissue, tearing blood vessels and often causing retinal bleeding.
 This can result in brain seizures, paralysis, blindness and death.

 Shaking generally occurs when a frustrated caregiver becomes overwhelmed with an inconsolable crying baby.
 It is all right for a baby to cry if all of his o her needs have been met.

 If you or someone has the urge to shake a baby — STOP!
 Place the baby in a safe place, walk away, take a deep breath, count to 100, listen to soft music, take a soothing shower … do anything to calm down.